 Find the best sunset view in the city

-At the end of the day, when you’re feet are tired and your finger automatically hovers over the shutter button, there’s one final thing you need to do.
+And at the end of the day, when you’re wondering what to do alone in Paris when you’re feet are tired and your finger automatically hovers over the shutter button, there’s one final thing you need to do.
 And that is to see the sunset!
 Paris is a city which is located on many levels, and so there are plenty of vantage points from which to take advantage of the last of the day’s light.

 Take an off-the-beaten-path day trip from the city